mtitus83/MMM-affirmations/README.md

 ## How It Works

+1. The node helper loads affirmations from the `affirmations.txt` file in the module directory.
-1. The node helper fetches a random affirmation from the [Affirmations API](https://github.com/annthurium/affirmations).
+2. When requested, the node helper selects a random affirmation from the loaded list.
-2. The affirmation is sent to the main module and displayed with a fade-in effect.
+3. The affirmation is sent to the main module and displayed with a fade-in effect.
-3. The affirmation remains visible for the configured `updateInterval`.
+4. The affirmation remains visible for the configured `updateInterval`.
-4. The process repeats with a new affirmation.
+5. The process repeats with a new affirmation.

 ## Customization

 You can customize the appearance of the module by modifying the `MMM-affirmations.css` file in the module directory.

+To add, remove, or modify affirmations, edit the `affirmations.txt` file in the module directory.
+Each affirmation should be on a new line.

 ## Contributing

 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
 However, please be aware that due to the nature of this project, responses or fixes may not be immediate.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgements

-This module uses the [Affirmations API](https://github.com/annthurium/affirmations) created by [annthurium](https://github.com/annthurium).
-We appreciate their work in providing this free and open API for positive affirmations.
-The API can be accessed at [https://www.affirmations.dev/](https://www.affirmations.dev/).